Off-Road Vehicle (ORV) & Snowmobile Registration

-ORV and snowmobile registrations are now completed by the Indiana Bureau of Motor Vehicles (BMV).
+ORV and snowmobile registrations are completed through the Indiana Bureau of Motor Vehicles (BMV).
 Owners are able to complete registration and other related transactions at any BMV branch in Indiana or online at http://www.in.gov/bmv/3185.htm.
-We realize there may be some adjustments to this new system.
-We apologize for any inconvenience.

 As of July 1, 2016, Indiana requires certificate of title for ORVs purchased after Dec.
 31, 2009 (regardless of model year).
 Snowmobiles do not require a title regardless of model year but it is recommended.
 If a title is not required, you may process a registration for your vehicle online.
 Enter the Vehicle Identification Number (VIN) twice and select “Validate VIN.”
 You may also be prompted to enter the year, make and model.
 Once the vehicle information has been entered, select the vehicle to register and follow the registration wizard.

 Off-road vehicle and snowmobile registrations may also be processed at any BMV License Branch.
 Requests for replacement registration documents and/or decals must be processed at a BMV License Branch, replacement transactions are not available at this time on the website.

 Why do I have to register my vehicle?

 Indiana law IC 14-16-1 states that all ORV/snowmobiles purchased after Dec.
 31, 2003 must be registered.
 The purpose of registration is twofold (1) to provide correct information for law enforcement to track stolen or improperly used vehicles, and (2) the revenue is used to improve, maintain, and administer the motorized programs, properties, and trails.